jtfrandsen/Gaze-Tracking-Demos/README.md

 [![Simon Game Demo Video](https://img.youtube.com/vi/56xJi2435xo/0.jpg)](https://www.youtube.com/watch?v=56xJi2435xo)

 The "Simon Game Demo" experience can be downloaded [here](https://github.com/PTC-Education/Gaze-Tracking-Demos/raw/main/AR%20Experience%20Files/Simon_Game.zip) or viewed with the [ThingMark](#thingmark-for-viewing-ar-experiences) above.

+### UR Robot Point Programming

+The last example in the object manipulation category demonstrates how gaze tracking can be used to interact with the physical world.
+This AR experience allows users to create waypoints and paths for a UR3e robot to follow in a way that is much more intuitive than using the supplied teach pendant.
+It is a stunning example of how spatially-relevant, data-rich augmented reality can be used to truly

 ## Analytical Applications